yireo/Yireo_GoogleTagManager2/README.md

 Done.

+## Upgrade notice for version 1.0 and later
+Original extension versions started at version 0.0.1, which probably means that your `composer.json` matches versions as follows:

+    "yireo/magento2-googletagmanager2": "^0.0.5"

+This excludes upgrades towards the new major version 1.0 and higher.
+To fix this, use the following command:

+    composer require yireo/magento2-googletagmanager2:^1.0

 ## Instructions for manual copy
 We recommend `composer` to install this package.
 If you want a manual copy instead, these are the steps.
 However, please note that we do NOT recommend you to do this.